westpoint-robotics/os-setup/ubuntu16.md

 - Select the NVIDIA driver which is proprietary and tested.
 - *REASON: The default display driver by X.Org has caused frequent screen freezes and bizzare macro blocks to appear.
 The one by NVIDIA has proven to work without such mishaps.*

+#### 16. Disable automatic updates
+- System Settings -> Software & Updates -> Updates
+- Uncheck 'Unsupported updates'
+- Set 'Automatically check for updates: Never'
+- Set 'When there are other updates: Display every two weeks'
+- *REASON: Certain unsupported updates cause unwarranted errors and discrepancies.
+The cadets usually wont track the updates they've applied.
+Its best for the system admin (OIC/CSG/ESG) to manually update the laptop before handing out to cadets.
+Cadets can always use `sudo apt-get update` if requrired.*

 -----------------------------------------------------------------
 ### ROS Kinetic Kame
 -----------------------------------------------------------------